codernr/blog-source/posts/registering-decorators-in-aspnet-core-di.md

 ### When extra functionality is needed

 Let's say you have two different environments that need two different authentication method.
 One uses an api key that is sent in `X-Api-Key` header, the other uses a bearer token in the `Authentication` header.
-Then numerous headers must be set in each environment with different permutations, so inheritance is not an option to avoid repetiton, you have to use decorators for dynamically set every header.
+Then numerous headers must be set in each environment with different permutations, so inheritance is not an option to avoid repetiton, you have to use decorators to dynamically set every header.
 But for the sake of simplicity we use only those two decorators:

 ```cs
 public class ApiKeyServiceClient : IServiceClient